ChromeOS: Expansion (2012)

 By 2012, demand for Chromebooks had begun to grow, and Google announced a new range of devices, designed and manufactured by Samsung.
 In so doing, they also released the first Chromebox, the Samsung Series 3, which was ChromeOS' entrance into the world of desktop computers.
 Although they were faster than the previous range of devices, they were still underpowered compared to other desktops and laptops of the time, fitting in more closely with the Netbook market.
 Only months later, in October, Samsung and Google released a new Chromebook at a significantly lower price point ($250, compared to the previous Series 5 Chromebooks' $450).
 It was the first Chromebook to use an ARM processor, one from Samsung's Exynos line.
 To reduce the price, Google and Samsung also reduced the memory and screen resolution of the device.
-An advantage of using the ARM processor, however, was that the Chromebook didn't require a fan.
+An advantage of using the ARM processor, however, was that the Chromebook did not require a fan.
 Acer followed quickly after with the C7 Chromebook, priced even lower ($199), but containing an Intel Celeron processor.
 One notable way Acer reduced the cost of the C7 was to use a laptop hard disk rather than a solid-state drive.

 In April 2012, Google made the first update to ChromeOS's user interface since the operating system had launched, introducing a hardware-accelerated window manager called "Aura" along with a conventional taskbar.
 The additions marked a departure from the operating system's original concept of a single browser with tabs and gave ChromeOS the look and feel of a more conventional desktop operating system.
 "In a way, this almost feels as if Google is admitting defeat here", wrote Frederic Lardinois on TechCrunch.
 He argued that Google had traded its original version of simplicity for greater functionality.
 "That's not necessarily a bad thing, though, and may just help ChromeOS gain more mainstream acceptance as new users will surely find it to be a more familiar experience."
 Lenovo and HP followed Samsung and Acer in manufacturing Chromebooks in early 2013 with their own models.
 Lenovo specifically targeted their Chromebook at students, headlining their press release with "Lenovo Introduces Rugged ThinkPad Chromebook for Schools".

 When Google released Google Drive, they also included Drive integration in ChromeOS version 20, released in July 2012.
-While ChromeOS had supported Flash since 2010, by the end of 2012 it had been fully sandboxed, preventing issues with Flash from affecting other parts of ChromeOS.
+While ChromeOS had supported Adobe Flash since 2010, by the end of 2012 it had been fully sandboxed, preventing issues with Flash from affecting other parts of ChromeOS.
 This affected all versions of Chrome including ChromeOS.